Rose Petal Play Dough

 Not only is making your own play dough at home really easy and inexpensive, but homemade play dough also last longer and feels way softer than store-bought play dough.
 There’s just no comparing the two.

-Plus, homemade play dough has SO many different variations: glow-in-the-dark, colour-changing, scented, edible, glitter
+Plus, homemade play dough has SO many different variations: glow-in-the-dark, color-changing, scented, edible, glitter

 If you have an infant, toddler or preschooler at home, you may have already tried sensory activities like edible water beads or taste-safe sensory foam.